yw0208/W-HMR/README.md

 Install the requirements following environment.yml.

-💃 **If you have any difficulty configuring your environment or meet any bug, please let me know.
-I'd be happy to help!**
+💃 **If you meet any difficulty configuring your environment or any bug, please feel free to contact me.
+I would be glad to help!**

 ## Running the Demo